Joe-P-W/fastapi-bearer-authentication/README.md

-# fastapi-bearer-authentication
+# FastAPI Authentication Example

-Simple example of a beaer authentication flow.
+Simple example of a bearer authentication flow.
 With an endpoint to create users and an endpoint to pull the users info from the database.